How To Secure Historic Restoration Tax Credits in Virginia

-Policymakers in Congress and in Virginia have put in place tax incentives that are designed to encourage private investment into the development, rehabilitation, and renewed use of historic buildings and historic properties.
+Policymakers in Congress and Virginia have established tax incentives to encourage private investment in the development, rehabilitation, and renewed use of historic buildings and properties.

 You or your company may be eligible to utilize these tax credits.
 In this article, you will find an overview of the most important things that Virginia developers need to know about qualifying for state and federal tax incentives for historic restoration.